fjkdasilva/learning-python/README.md

 - Now go to your private repo (https://github.com/CHANGETOYOURUSERNAME/learning-python) and copy the link from the green clone button.

 - Back to git bash and type "git clone https://github.com/CHANGETOYOURUSERNAME/learning-python".
+If you copied the link with the green clone button, simply type "git clone" the right-click with the mouse to paste the link.
 This creates a copy on your local hard-drive for yourself.

 ### Download data from google drive
 TNEL-UMN/Protocols and Tutorials/Python